Training & Certification

 Death Doula Training is recommended for anyone who provides caregiver services to the dying and their loved ones and wants to extend their professional network.
 This could be professional and family caregivers, palliative social workers and care workers, and clergy.

-Beyond the training weekend, you will work with your Candidate Advisor to complete your certification within one year.
-This process includes a combination of written assignments and practicum needs, as well as a final exam.
+Beyond the training weekend, you will work with your Candidate Advisor to complete a combination of written assignments and practicum needs, as well as a final exam.
 Death Doula Certification is recommended to anyone who has a calling to provide this service as career development or profession.

 WHAT PEOPLE SAY